 Vincent Knopper presents two new sculptures under the umbrella-title 'One-Pot-System'.
 The title originates from a lacquer-type which is invented by commercially-driven crafts.
 In Dutch the lacquer is also known as 'doorwerklak', which literally translates into 'keep-on-working-lacquer'.
 These types of commercialised and standardised materials and their turbo-qualities become methodologies for Knopper to make his works.
 In the two sculptures in the exhibition Knopper combines these materials and techniques until they become counter-efficient, in order to question their effectiveness.
 For example, in one of the works Knopper approaches drying times of different lacquers as a timeframe for the production of the sculpture.

 Vincent Knopper is a visual artist and he lives and works in Amsterdam.
 He describes himself as an arthandler, artist, carpenter, designer, furniture maker, handy-man, painter, renovator, sculptor, woodworker.
 Through these descriptions he aims to articulate the similar yet distinctive faces of making, use of materials, references and labour that represent the core of his practice.

-The artist fees are supported by the Mondriaan Fonds via the Kunstenaarshonorarorium scheme subsidy granted and not completed by Stroom Den Haag subsidy not granted in accordance to the fair practice guidelines.
+The artist fees are supported by the Mondriaan Fonds via the Kunstenaarshonorarorium scheme subsidy granted in accordance to the fair practice guidelines.
 The Gemeente Den Haag supports The Balcony’s production between January and July 2022.

 The Promise of Ruin(s) is curated by Arthur Cordier & Valentino Russo.